LonghornGaming/patch-notes/README.md

 - Limited-time @Cloud9 role created for C9-related League watch parties, match notifications, and giveaways.

 ### 2.12.1 (7/9/2020)
-- LG server icon reverted to normal (but Pride Month is every month)
+- LG server icon reverted (but Pride Month is every month)

 ## 2.12.0 (6/17/2020)
 - Games category has been renamed to Games (Individual)